 Wayfinding signage (regulation 8)

-Fire FlamesTo install signage visible in low light or smoky conditions that identifies flat and floor numbers in the stairwells of relevant buildings.
+Install signage visible in low-light or smoky conditions identifying flat and floor numbers in stairwells of relevant buildings.

 What Requirements Do the Responsible Persons Need to Apply?